ITRS-Group/cordial/tools/geneos/docs/geneos_ca3.md

 geneos ca3
 ```

-# `geneos` CA3 Components
+# `geneos` Collection Agents

-CA3 components are unmanaged Collection Agents (version 3) instances.
+A `ca3` instance is an unmanaged Collection Agents.
+The instances uses
-They use the standard netprobe installation packages and require Java to
+the standard netprobe installation packages and requires Java 11 to be
-be installed.
+installed.

 ## SEE ALSO